Think like a business owner not just a tradie

-At T.A.F.E. tradies get taught the rules and regulations of their chosen trade, their employer has taught them the skills necessary to be good on the tools, but there has been nobody to teach them how to be an effective, confident and successful businessperson.
+At TAFE, tradies get taught the rules and regulations of their chosen trade.
+Their employer has taught them the skills necessary to be good on the tools.
+There has been nobody to teach them to think like a business owner.

-Effective business people (men and women) make strategic business decisions using financial figures, they constantly evolve their leadership skills and they’re always looking for ways to improve their business’s efficiency and productivity to hence make more profit (and that’s just a few of many great characteristics).
-No doubt, since you’re reading this article, you embody or would like to embody these characteristics yourself.
+Effective business people make strategic business decisions using financial figures.
+They constantly evolve their leadership skills.
+They’re always looking for ways to improve their business’s efficiency and productivity to make more profit (and that’s just a few of many great characteristics).
+Since you’re reading this article, you embody or would like to embody these characteristics yourself.

 The purpose of this article is to encourage you to see through the eyes of a businessperson (and not ‘just a tradie’) when it comes to business development.
 With particular regards to trade business owners’ attitudes to implementing new ideas and how to inspire innovative business process without reinventing the wheel.

-This will hopefully instigate a think ‘outside-the-box’ mentality and in turn prevent a stagnant, uncompetitive trade business in an increasingly competitive industry.
+This will hopefully instigate a think ‘outside-the-box’ mentality.
+In turn, prevent a stagnant, uncompetitive trade business in an increasingly competitive industry.

-To help with this thinking there are 3 easy actions you can take as a business owner when considering business growth and/or development.
+To help with this thinking, there are three easy actions you can take as a business owner.

-A competitive trade business is ahead of the crowd when it comes to implementing new ideas and the only barrier stopping trade business owners from accomplishing this is their attitude.
+A competitive trade business is ahead of the crowd when it comes to implementing new ideas.
+The only barrier stopping trade business owners from accomplishing this is their attitude.

 It’s easy for business owners and employees to dismiss ideas when they see the implementation of such as being too difficult or not worthwhile.
 The thing is, until one has tried an idea and can fully understand the true value of it, how can they prove either of these reasoning to be true?

-We constantly aim at lifting our trade business and Lifestyle Tradie to the next level through trialing and adopting technologies, strategies and ideas as they surface.
+We constantly aim at lifting our trade business and Lifestyle Tradie to the next level through trialling and adopting technologies, strategies and ideas as they surface.

 Sure, sometimes these technologies, strategies and ideas don’t work (and other times they are complete game changers!) but one thing is certain – the words “It can’t be done” or “No, it won’t work” are not acceptable responses when these suggestions are made in our office.